iamsammak/soundspace/README.md

 Goal of the game:

-- [ ] Get lost in the pairing of sounds and animations
+- [ ] Get lost in the audio visual blend

 Sound Space's Sounds:

-A - [ ] hi
+- [ ]
 - [ ] hi
 - [ ]

-Sound Space's Animations:
+Sound Space's 2D Animations:

 - [ ]
 - [ ]